10play/10tap-editor/website/docs/setup/advancedSetup.md

  which we can then later use as the source of our RichText.
 `reverse-android` - On android need to reverse ports so it will be able to work with DEV / DEV_SERVER_URL props

+### Step 7 - using our custom editor

-7. `Outside` of editor-web update your `EditorBridge` to used the html we just built.
+`Outside` of editor-web update your `EditorBridge` to used the html we just built.

 ```tsx
 import { editorHtml } from './editor-web/build/editorHtml';